unahouExosite/docs/murano/guides/user-management.md

 User.createRole(role_parking_area_manager)
 ```

-Suppose we have two users:
+Suppose you have two users:

 **User\_Parking\_Area** is in role &rsquo;parking_area_manager&rsquo; and has unique ID = **1**.